vacp2p/research/circom-tests/README.md

 make witness
 ```

-- To generate a proof and verify it (witness for  `input.json` is recomputed):
+- To generate a proof and verify it (witness for  `input.json` will be recomputed):

 ```
 make proof